 Nursing care plans are essential for patients undergoing surgery, as they help ensure that the patient receives comprehensive and effective care throughout their perioperative journey.
-In this article, we will outline the 13 most important nursing care plans for patients undergoing surgery, with a focus on perioperative client care.
+In this article, we will outline the 12 important nursing care plans for patients undergoing surgery, with a focus on perioperative client care.

 Surgical intervention may be needed to diagnose or cure a specific disease process, correct a deformity, restore a functional process, or reduce the level of dysfunction.
 Although surgery is generally elective or pre-planned, potentially life-threatening conditions can arise, requiring emergency intervention.